 About

-Camp LEAD is a week-long camp where participants explore outdoor-related jobs during the day and work with outdoor professionals.
-Campers cook meals together, set up their sleeping quarters and tents, and take part in Camp LEAD games and curriculum.
-During the week they complete light trail maintenance, tree trimming and fire fuels reduction, facilities maintenance, painting, and participate in LEAD (Leadership, Empowerment, Advocacy, Development) curriculum and team-building.
+Camp LEAD is a week-long camp where participants explore outdoor-related jobs during the day and get paid to work with outdoor professionals.
+During the week, they cook meals together, set up their sleeping quarters and tents, and take part in Camp LEAD games and curriculum.
+Participants complete light trail maintenance, tree trimming and fire fuels reduction, facilities maintenance, painting, and team-building, and they participate in the LEAD (Leadership, Empowerment, Advocacy, Development) curriculum.

 • Ages: 16–18 years old